documente/phrase/README.md

 - should exist
 - should have text

-Because every application is different, you can also define specific assertions on your components by declaring them in the selector tree.
+As every application is different, you can also define specific assertions on your components by declaring them in the selector tree.

 ## Repository structure